Killer Joe (film)

-Killer Joe is a 2011 American Southern Gothic crime film directed by William Friedkin.
+Killer Joe is a 2011 American independent Southern Gothic black comedy crime film directed by William Friedkin.
 The screenplay by Tracy Letts is based on his 1993 play of the same name.
 The film stars Matthew McConaughey in the title role, Emile Hirsch, Juno Temple, Gina Gershon, and Thomas Haden Church.
 It is one of the final films directed by Friedkin.
 (Note: He later directed the 2017 documentary film The Devil and Father Amorth and the 2023 television film The Caine Mutiny Court-Martial.
 The latter film was released posthumously.)

 In Killer Joe, the estranged family of a woman scheme to kill her in order to collect on her life insurance policy, and conspire with a corrupt police officer to do the deed.

 Plot

 In West Dallas, 22-year-old drug dealer Chris Smith comes to the trailer park home of his dimwitted father Ansel.
-Ansel lives with his wife Sharla who has a reputation for lasciviousness.
-Chris's mother (and Ansel's ex-wife) Adele has thrown Chris out of her house.
-Adele has stolen cocaine that Chris was supposed to sell, and he is now desperate to pay the $6,000 debt he owes his supplier Digger Soames.
+Ansel lives with his wife Sharla, who has a reputation for lasciviousness.
+Chris's mother (and Ansel's ex-wife) Adele has thrown Chris out of her house, and stole cocaine that Chris was supposed to sell, leaving him desperate to pay the $6,000 debt he owes his supplier Digger Soames.

 Chris tells Ansel that by killing Adele, they can collect on a $50,000 life insurance policy of which Chris's sister Dottie is the sole beneficiary.
 Chris and Ansel agree that after paying a hit man from the proceeds of the insurance policy, they will split the remainder four ways between themselves, Dottie and Sharla.
 Dottie approves of the plan and Chris arranges a meeting with Joe Cooper, a police detective who has a side career as a contract killer.
 Before the meeting, Dottie tells Joe that Adele tried to kill her once when she was an infant.

 Since Chris and Ansel are broke, the plan almost falls apart when Joe demands $25,000 in advance.
 However, Joe is interested in Dottie, who is implied to be developmentally disabled from the murder attempt by Adele, and offers to take her as a "retainer" until the insurance money comes through.
 Digger has his biker henchmen beat Chris and threatens to have him killed unless he pays what he owes.
 Having a change of heart, Chris asks Joe to call off the hit and stop seeing Dottie, only to discover that he has already killed Adele.
 With the help of a reluctant Chris, Joe leaves the body in a car and sets it on fire.